donovanglover/nix-config/help/git.md

 - Commit those files to the repository: `git commit -m <message>` **OR** `gc <message>`
 - Undo the last commit: `gr`
 - Undo the last commit and delete changes: `grr`
-- Update your local repository with a remote repository: `git pull -u <remote> <branch>`
+- Update your local repository with a remote repository: `git pull <remote> <branch>`
-    - The most common use is `git pull -u origin master`, although this also works for upstream remotes
+    - Most of the time you'll be using `origin master` to pull from your remote repository and `upstream master` to pull from the upstream repository
     - This is the equivalent of clicking "accept pull request" on GitHub
 - Show the status of the local repository: `git status` **OR** `gs` **OR** `git s`
 - Push changes from your local repository to a remote repository: `git push <remote> <branch>` **OR** `git push` **OR** `gp`